What Are the Different Sewing Thread Types and How Do You Choose the Right One?

 What Is Sewing Thread?

 Sewing thread is a special type of yarn engineered to pass smoothly through a sewing machine at high speed while forming strong, consistent stitches.
 It must withstand tension, friction, heat, and repeated laundering while maintaining durability and appearance.
-Different thread weights and the type of thread, such as Z-twist or S-twist, play a crucial role in determining the thread's thickness, strength, and suitability for specific sewing applications, as well as its compatibility with various sewing machines.
+Different thread weights and the type of thread, such as Z-twist or S-twist, play a crucial role in determining the thread’s thickness, strength, and suitability for specific sewing applications, as well as its compatibility with various sewing machines.
+Selecting the correct thread based on its twist direction is important to ensure proper performance and to avoid issues like untwisting or shredding during sewing; always match the thread type to your sewing machine and application for optimal results.

 Key Performance Indicators